Split-n-Chain: Privacy-Preserving Multi-Node Split Learning with Blockchain-Based Auditability: Split-n-Chain : Our Proposed Solution

-We propose \textsf{Split-n-Chain} where the layers of the neural network is split among data-source nodes, intermediate nodes, and terminal nodes.
-A data-source node contain some initial layers and the terminal node (owned by the DLaaS owner) contain some final layers.
-The rest of the layers are split among the intermediate nodes.
-We first describe different entities involved in \textsf{Split-n-Chain} (Figure~\ref{fig:overview-label} shows these entities and their interaction with each other) and then discuss various challenges in constructing \textsf{Split-n-Chain}.
 Finally, we describe, in details, our solution \textsf{Split-n-Chain} and different phases it involves. \begin{itemize} \item \textbf{Data-source node}: Data-source nodes (or clients) are those entities which own the data required to train the given deep neural network.
 There can be one or more data-source nodes involved.
 In \textsf{Split-n-Chain}, some of the initial input layers are assigned to these nodes --- which avoids passing the raw data to the next node in the computation chain.
 The data provided by all data-source nodes is used for training the network, with one such node processed at a time. \item \textbf{Intermediate node}: Intermediate nodes are provided with intermediate layers of the neural network in order to perform training computation for those layers.
 They can either be personal computers or high-performance servers.
 Depending on the system requirements, there can be zero or more intermediate nodes involved. \item \textbf{Terminal node}: The terminal node (or server), owned by the DLaaS owner, contains some of the final layers of the neural network.
 This node computes the final output and initiates the optimization of the network along the computation chain, but in the reverse order. \item \textbf{Bootstrap server}: A bootstrap server is responsible for distributing the layers of deep neural network among data-source nodes, intermediate nodes and terminal nodes.
 It has the information about the hyperparameters of the deep neural network. \item \textbf{Worker node}: Worker nodes (or simply, workers) are responsible for validation and verification of transactions created by the data-source, intermediate and terminal nodes while they compute the outputs and gradients of their respective layers.
 Workers compete among themselves in order to add a block of transactions to the underlying blockchain.
 The worker, who finishes the job first, becomes a leader.
-The leader then adds its block to the blockchain. \item \textbf{Computation chain}: This is a chain of nodes that performs the sequential computation in order to train the deep-learning neural network.
+The leader then adds its block to the blockchain. \item \textbf{Computation chain}: This is a chain of nodes that performs the sequential computation in order to train the deep neural network.
 That is, the output of a node in the chain is provided to the next node as its input (and the gradient values are passed in the reverse order).
 Some initial layers (including the input layer) are assigned to each data-source node and some final layers (including the output layer) are assigned to the terminal node.
 Hidden (intermediate) layers are distributed among the intermediate nodes.
 This specific order of the nodes in the computation chain is important for the correctness of the computation during both forward and backward passes. \end{itemize}